ulfschneider/ulf.website/content/posts/journal/2020-07-19-we-are-building-a-house.md

 </figure>

 <figure class="rg:split">
-<figcaption>Jul 6, 2020: We are in Falkenberg to decide the complete interior design of the house—within a duration of two days.
+<figcaption>Jul 6, 2020: We are in Falkenberg to decide the complete interior design of the house – within a duration of two days.
 Our builder, Haas, is taking care of accomodations and after the first day of work we are enjoying dinner in the beer garden of our hotel.</figcaption>
 <img src="/img/house/IMG_1356.jpg" >
 </figure>